 Liberal arts degrees such as those in philosophy or the social sciences can teach students how to think critically about all sides of an issue.
 These courses tend to be heavy on essays and discussions, which may create officers who are good at writing grants and interacting with the public.
 An educational background in sociology or criminology will also give you more insight into the roots of criminal activity and deviant behavior.

 STEM degrees in the fields of science, technology, engineering, and mathematics are almost always valuable for the labor force.
 These degrees could be directly applicable to police work in areas such as forensic work and crash investigation and may help advance your career by opening up promotional opportunities or jobs in federal law enforcement.

 Computer-related skills such as IT or programming are valuable because new technology (such as body cameras) is always entering the police force.
 Facilitating the adaptation process will save time and taxpayer dollars while creating a more effective department.

 If you want to start a career in law enforcement, don’t be afraid to get a degree in something that interests you.
 A police force that’s as diverse as the population it serves will have be able to solve problems from multiple angles.

 Other useful skills for police officers

 As a police officer, it’s a good idea to learn a foreign language to interact with people from all backgrounds.
-Dallas Police Department is just one organization that gives officers a bonus pay of $1320 to $1800 per year just for being able to speak a foreign language.
+Dallas Police Department is just one organization that gives officers bonus pay for being able to speak a foreign language.